kaiAsmOne/ELKAnalytics/README.md

 This project runs on containers.
 You will have to install docker or a compatible alternative on your machine in order to replicate this setup.
 My busy environment typically generate 40 - 80 Mbyte of logdata pr day for 100% visibillity.
-My configuration assumes your internet gateway is capable to network logging to syslog.
+My configuration assumes your internet gateway is capable of connection logging to syslog.
 (Most routers do support this)

 I run Asuswrt-Merlin on my Internet gateway.